Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx): Introduction

-The organization of our paper goes as follows.
-The different types of Yukawa matrices that result in a mass matrix with four-zero textures as well as the diagonalization of the mass matrix, are presented in section \ref{sec:class-textu}.
-Section \ref{sec:level2} discusses generalities of the 2HDM-III and includes the Yukawa interaction Lagrangian in terms of mass eigenstates.
-Low energy constraints are discussed in section \ref{sec:cons-low-ener}, including $K-\bar{K}$ mixing, $B_s \to \mu^+\mu^-$ and $\tau\to 3\mu$.
+The organization of our paper is as follows.
+A classification of the different types of Yukawa matrices that produce a mass matrix with four-zero textures, as well as the diagonalization of the mass matrix, is presented in section \ref{sec:class-textu}.
+Section \ref{sec:level2} discusses generalities of the THDM-Tx, including the Yukawa interaction Lagrangian written in terms of mass eigenstates.
+Low energy constraints are discussed in section \ref{sec:cons-low-ener}, including $K-\bar{K}$ and $B-\bar{B}$ mixing, $B_s^0 \to \mu^+\mu^-$, $\mu\rightarrow e \gamma$, $\tau^-\rightarrow \mu^-\mu^+\mu^-$, $B\to D(D^*)\tau\nu$ and $\Delta a_{\mu}$.
 Constraints from current Higgs searches at LHC are included in section \ref{sec:LHC-signal}.
-The prediction of our model includes $h \to \tau \mu$ and $t \to c h,$ and are discussed in section \ref{sec:predictions}.
-Conclusions of our work are shown in section \ref{sec:conclusio}, while specific expressions for FV couplings for all cases are included in appendix \ref{app:chis-cases1-6}.
+The prediction of our model for the decays $h^0 \to \tau \mu$ and $t \to c h^0,$ are discussed in section \ref{sec:predictions}.
+Conclusions of our work are presented in section \ref{sec:conclusio},